fishoil/API_finalProject_notes/README.md

 # NotesAPI
 - NotesAPI is a simple RESTful API for managing notes and their associated users.
 It provides basic CRUD (Create, Read, Update, and Delete) operations to manage notes and users.
+This project follows the MVC architecture pattern

 ## Table of Contents
 - Installation